Iraneus/betamedneed/credit.md

 The credit facility comes with a service fee which is a percentage of the credit facility needed.

-Contact MedNeed support to make request.
+Contact MedNeed support to request.